ConnectWise

 Deepfakes

 Deepfakes refer to manipulated audio, images, or videos that appear authentic but are actually fabricated.
-We expect deepfakes to contribute more to other crimes, such as extortion, harassment, blackmail, and document fraud.
+As the technology improves (and becomes cheaper to use), we expect deepfakes to contribute more to other crimes, such as extortion, harassment, blackmail, document fraud, and identity-based scams.
 The ability to pretend to be someone else, not just through email but also by phone and video, makes it more difficult to discern what is real from fake in the digital realm.

 How it works